pippim/pippim.github.io/programs/mserve.md

 1. The "Paused" graphic in the regular music player.
 It is programmatically generated and not an image file that can be changed.
-2. The regular music is resumed and the Hamburger menu is used to select the *Fine-tune time index* option
+2. The regular music is resumed and the "☰" menu is used to select the *Fine-tune time index* option
 3. The <kbd>Sample all</kbd> button is selected
 4. The function plays the first second of each line